atjibraan/Crack-detection-and-severity-classsification-using-yolov5-seg-and-restnet-18/README.md

 ![Crack Detection](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f7/Crack_in_pavement.jpg/640px-Crack_in_pavement.jpg)

-Access the Gradio ap through https://huggingface.co/spaces/AJibraan/Crack
+Access the Gradio app through https://huggingface.co/spaces/AJibraan/Crack

 This project presents an end-to-end deep learning solution to automatically detect and classify cracks on concrete or pavement surfaces.
 We use **YOLOv5** for crack detection and **ResNet18** for severity classification.
 The dataset is accessed directly from **Roboflow** using their API.